Fluid model of a black hole-string transition: Fluid approximation of winding strings

-Here, we study the stress-energy tensor of the Horowitz-Polchinski model and show that it takes the form of the perfect fluid approximately.
+Here, we consider the stress-energy tensor of the Horowitz-Polchinski model and show that it can be approximated by \eqref{fluidT}--\eqref{fluid}.
 The stress-energy tensor is given by the variation of the matter part of the action with respect to the metric,

 where $\mathcal I_\text{matter}$ is the matter part of the action.
 In order to calculate the stress-energy tensor, we consider the $D$-dimensional field theory which gives \eqref{ActionE} after the Wick rotation and the dimensional reduction of the Euclidean time circle.
 The action is given by